-The trustees are pleased that certain charities introduced to the Foundation through this initiative have subsequently developed deeper, multi-year relationships with the Foundation.
-Lively Minds and OnSide Youth Zones, both covered in the Education section above, are examples of such relationships.
+The trustees are pleased that certain charities introduced to the Foundation through the Give Back programme have subsequently developed deeper, multi-year relationships with the Foundation.
+Cool Earth, Generating Genius, Lively Minds, and OnSide Youth Zones, all covered in the sections above, are examples of such relationships.